anasonov1992/BlackCardsKMM/README.md

+# BlackCardsKMM
-# BlackCardsKMM is a work-in-progress KMM (Kotlin Multiplatform Mobile) app.
+BlackCardsKMM is a work-in-progress KMM (Kotlin Multiplatform Mobile) app.